-- 118. The applicant proposes to maintain a 17 cfs bypass release during the summer period; 17 cfs is only 21% of the 7Q10 drought flow condition (82 cfs, or 0.20 csm) at the project.
+98. The applicant proposes to maintain a 26 cfs bypass release during the summer period; 26 cfs is only 30% of the 7Q10 drought flow condition (86 cfs, or 0.20 csm) at the project.
 This will have limited value for reaeration as it represents only a small fraction of the total flow of the river during operation.
 However, the project will be spilling all inflows during the period of greatest concern, providing full reaeration potential.
-The project's low-end capacity is 170 cfs, which with the applicant's proposed operating mode would require about 0.45 csm in order to operate. - 119.
-There is no present need for a special bypass-flow release to meet dissolved oxygen standards downstream.
+The project's low-end capacity is 195 cfs, which with the applicant's proposed operating mode would require about 0.52 csm in order to operate.

+- 99. There is no present need for a special bypass-flow release to meet dissolved oxygen standards downstream.
 However, algal respiration will become an important influence on dissolved oxygen levels as the St. Johnsbury wastewater plant loading increases in the future.
 Use of the dam spillage as a point source of reaeration may become necessary at some point in the future to maintain dissolved oxygen standards as wastewater loadings become more significant.
-However, the spillage required to serve aquatic habitat needs in the bypass, as discussed below, will preclude the need to monitor water quality to assure that dissolved oxygen standards are met. - 120.
+However, the spillage required to serve aquatic habitat needs in the bypass is in excess of 7Q10, and will preclude the need to monitor water quality to assure that dissolved oxygen standards are met. - 100.
 The Passumpsic River is heavily dammed and the large majority of its length is under impounded conditions.
 The bypasses represent a disproportionate amount of the high quality habitat for salmonids on the river mainstem.
 The Department considers the maintenance of habitat values within the bypasses as very important.
-The applicant's proposed bypass flow regime would cause an undue adverse effect on the composition of the aquatic biota and the species composition and propagation of fish, and would not support Agency management goals for this reach.

-- 121. A spillage flow in the bypass reach of 82 cfs (7Q10) would be sufficient to maintain adequate water quality and circulation within the large bypass pool, which serves as an important refuge for numerous fish.
-When flows recede below 252 cfs, or 0.61 cfs (82 cfs plus 170 cfs, the minimum station hydraulic capacity), all flows would flow through the bypass. - 122.
-A minimum flow of 142 cfs during the fall/winter spawning and incubation period for brown trout (October 1 May 31) would provide high quality habitat for this species/life stage. - 123.
-Based on the video assessment completed by the applicant, the proposed spillage regime would be adequate to support good aesthetic value, a Class B management objective.
+The applicant's proposed minimum bypass flow of 26 cfs would cause an undue adverse effect on the composition of the aquatic biota and the species composition and propagation of fish, and would not support Agency management goals for this reach. - 101.
+A spillage flow in the bypass reach of 86 cfs would be sufficient to provide a moderate level of habitat for adult salmonids; about 80% of the habitat achieved at the optimum flow of 165 cfs would remain.
+When flows recede below 281 cfs, or 0.66 cfs (86 cfs plus 195 cfs, the minimum station hydraulic capacity), all flows would be discharged into the bypass. - 102.
+Based on the video assessment completed by the applicant, the proposed spillage flow of 26 cfs would be adequate to support good aesthetic value, a Class B management objective.
 Higher flows as required for habitat support would further enhance conditions.